 Paying dividends to shareholders also forces companies to exercise fiscal discipline.
-That's a great thing, because being flush with cash tempts managers -- let's face it, they tend to have big egos -- to bungle their loads.
-And they do -- or at least they hoard them from shareholders without putting them to any use.
-It's why Microsoft's long-anticipated $3 dividend payout meant so much to shareholders, and why cash hoarders such as Dell
+That's great, because being flush with cash tempts managers -- let's face it, they tend to have big egos -- to bungle their loads.
+And even if they don't slip up, they tend to hoard that cash away from shareholders without putting it to any use.
+That's why Microsoft's

-So, in a way, dividends encourage responsibility -- something that strikes a personal nerve with me.
-As the advisor of The Motley Fool's dividend stock newsletter, Income Investor, I'm always on the lookout for corporations paying solid dividends, like the four stocks I'll share with you now:
+In a way, dividends encourage responsibility -- something that strikes a personal nerve with me.
+As the advisor of The Motley Fool's dividend stock newsletter, Income Investor, I'm always on the lookout for corporations paying solid dividends, like the stocks I'll share with you now.

 The Foolish bottom line

-These stocks aren't recommendations; they're ideas to jump-start your research -- the best stock for you might not be the best for another reader.
+These stocks aren't companies that are perfect for everyone; they're ideas to jump-start your research.
+The best stock for you might not be the best for another reader.
 The bottom line is that in seeking great stocks for your portfolio, I invite you to give a close look to dividend stocks.
 They're appropriate for just about everybody.
 They're closet performers, and they tend to do their jobs more safely than others.

 Looking for more stock ideas?
-Income Investor is beating the market by more than 7 percentage points -- and I'm offering a free guest pass.
+Income Investor is beating the market by about six percentage points -- and I'm offering a free guest pass.
 Simply click here to learn more.

 This article was originally published Nov.
 14, 2006.
 It has been updated.